iapucp/chanot-lrec2018/README.md

 ChAnot is a new web-based annotation tool, which is focused in Peruvian indigenous and highly agglutinative languages.

-ChAnot enables the corpus annotation for various NLP tasks sucha as:
+ChAnot enables the corpus annotation for various NLP tasks such as:

-* Morphological analysis annotation (lemma and morphological segmentation)
+* Morphological analysis annotation (lemma and morphological segmentation).
 * Part-of-Speech tagging annotation.
-* Named Entity annotation
+* Named Entity annotation.
-* Syntactic annotation (dependencies)
+* Syntactic annotation (dependencies).

 Moreover, ChAnot includes a suggestion engine based in machine learning models and a set of important statistics about historic annotation.